blurry16/cubeville-bans/README.md

 Parsed HTML into JSON.
 All Cubeville Banned players. _Probably nobody needs this..._
 I'll post the code... but not now. sorry
 I'm not related to Cubeville staff, btw

+Do `pip install -r requirements.txt`

 </div>